arghyadeep-k/deno-password-checker/README.md

   Defaults to true and enables the check.
 - `checkWithCommonPasswords: boolean` - To check if the password is one of the 10000 most common passwords.
 Need to use `--allow-net` to use this flag.
+  Defaults to false and disables the check for faster processing.

 ## Usage